Pool Plaster VS Paint

 $19,000 - $32,000 - Potential concrete pool renovation cost

 Fortunately the service life of concrete pool components is fairly long.
 The interior surface layer of the pool will be the area that requires the most frequent maintenance and renovations.
 Concrete pool coping and tile bands installed in concrete pools properly should both last for many decades.
 This means that you will likely need to renovate the interior surface a few times for every coping and tile renovation that you do.
+This point also highlights how important it is to maintain the quality of your water chemistry in a concrete pool as you can easily reduce the service life of your interior surface with poor chemistry and at these prices this is something you definitely want to avoid.

 The Truth About Pool Paint